 Develop or adopt a collection management database (e.g., Archivists Tool Kit).
-The AHC has long outgrown its homemade collection management database, and must succeed in one of three avenues: developing another, more sophisticated, homemade system; piggybacking on the "backend" of the Library's new public access catalog; or adopting one of two evolving archives-specific systems.
+The AHC has long outgrown its homemade collection management database, and must succeed in one of three avenues: developing another, more sophisticated, homemade system; piggybacking on the "backend" of the Libraries' new public access catalog; or adopting one of two evolving open source archives-specific systems.

 II.
-Attract and Work with Undergraduates, Scholars, and the Public

-Prioritize, target, and assess outreach to UW departments.
+Attract and Work with Undergraduates, Graduate Students, Scholars, and the Public And assess outreach to UW departments.
 This goal will contribute to the University's goal (CFIII) of "increasing avenues for undergraduate involvement" with AHC collections in their curriculum, and possibly with AHC professional functions (as part of expanding work-study opportunities).
-While over the course of the past three years at the annual conferences of the Society of American Archivists, AHC faculty have presented at sessions on outreach and teaching to undergraduates and 6-12 students, discovering in the process that we are far more active and successful than most university repositories and state archives, one impetus for this goal is the turnover of UW faculty, resulting in many new faces who may not be aware of the opportunities for students in many disciplines.
+While over the course of the past three years AHC faculty have presented at national professional sessions about our outreach and teaching to undergraduates and 6-12 students, discovering in the process that we are far more active and successful than most university repositories, one impetus for this goal is the turnover of UW faculty, resulting in many new faces who may not be aware of the opportunities at the AHC.
+Another impetus is to focus attention on expanding work-study opportunities for students in many disciplines.
 Moreover, while outreach to faculty and undergraduates has been continuing for over a decade, the Center has not developed any means of assessing the effectiveness either of the outreach itself or of the direct work with undergraduates.
 During 2008 the AHC participated in a national assessment of orientation efforts, but this must be expanded and regularized.

 Develop a marketing plan for the AHC.
-Plan will include clarification of "brand," efforts to increase awareness.
-Purpose is to improve AHC's visibility and recognition particularly within Wyoming.
-The Center remains something of an open secret in the state, less widely known than it should be.
+Purpose is to improve AHC's visibility and recognition within Wyoming and nationally.
+The Center remains something of an open secret in the state, less widely known than it should be; like UW generally, its national leadership in many areas is also under-reported.
 This undermines both outreach and fundraising efforts.
+AHC will work actively with UW Public Relations staff to better publicize Center activities and accomplishments to a statewide and national audience.